 - If you have taken more than six courses in any of these disciplines, pick the six most advanced ones (but ensure that you mention core courses in intermediate microeconomics, intermediate macroeconomics and econometrics).

-- If you are taking very "substantial" courses during the Fall term and do not have the grades in time to be included in this form application, you may send an updated version of the form as an e-mail attachment to email@example.com after you know your grade.
+- If you are taking substantial courses during the fall term and do not have the grades in time to be included in this application, you may send an updated version of the form as an e-mail attachment to firstname.lastname@example.org after you know your grade.
 By substantial courses we mean advanced math courses such as Real Analysis or graduate economics courses.

-Writing Samples: The standard University application allows the possibility of submission of writing samples.
+Writing Sample: The standard application allows the possibility of submission of writing samples.
 The Economics Department does not require writing samples.
 However, if you have a research paper you wish us to consider as part of the application, you can upload it in this part of the application.
-Do not upload more than one paper, so select your best paper.
+Do not upload more than one paper.
+Students may also submit grant applications, such as the NSF research proposal, as a writing sample.

 Scanned Copies of GRE, and (if necessary) TOEFL/IELTS results.
-If you have already received your GRE and TOEFL/IELTS results, scan the results and upload them as part of your on-line application.
+If you have already received your GRE and TOEFL/IELTS results, scan the results and upload them as part of your application.
 More details on these tests are described in Steps 2 and 3 below.
-If you receive your results after you submitted your initial application, you can return to your on-line application and upload your results.
-Results should be submitted by the December 15 deadline.
-Note that the University verifies your results based on information provided directly to the University from the testing companies.
+Results should be submitted by the January 5 deadline.
+Note that the university verifies your results based on information provided directly to the university from the testing companies.

-For more Information: For more information on the University's admission process, see The Graduate School information.
+For more information on the University's admission process, see The Graduate School Admissions page.

 Step 2: Complete the GRE

-The institution code for Northwestern University is 1565, and the Economics Department code is 1801.
+The institution code for Northwestern University is 1565.

 Step 3: Certify English Proficiency